What does it cost to build my Truck, Jeep, or SUV?

 Do I need Tire Pressure Monitoring Sensors (TPMS) for my wheel and tire combination?

-Yes on all '08 and newer vehicles.
+Yes on some '07 and all '08 and newer vehicles.
 The Firestone recall in the late 1990s (which was linked to more than 100 deaths from rollovers following tire tread-separation), pushed the United States Congress to legislate the TREAD Act.
 The Act mandated the use of a suitable TPMS technology in all light motor vehicles (under 10,000 pounds), to help alert drivers of under-inflation events.
 This act affects all light motor vehicles sold after September 1, 2007.
 Phase-in started in October 2005 at 20%, and reached 100% for models produced after September 2007.
 In the United States, as of 2008, all new passenger car models (M1) released must be equipped with a TPMS.
 We include TPMS in all our wheel and tire combinations for '08 and newer vehicles.

 Will the new TPMS sensors integrate to my truck's system?
 Is there programming required?